carlosmu/game-exporter/README.md

 ## To-DO
 v0.1
+- Add new panel "Game Exporter" to Output tab in Properties editor.
 - Field to assign the export path
 - Field to assign the export name
 - Field to assign the collection to export